 Lesions of disseminated superficial porokeratosis (non-actinic) appear very similar except in a generalized distribution.
 Patients with DSP may be more likely to be immunosuppressed and to be less likely to have worsening with sun exposure than patients with DSAP.

-Linear porokeratosis lesions typically develop during infancy or early childhood and may represent a segmental form of DSP.[42, 17] Females are slightly more likely to be affected than males.
-Lesions arise usually as unilateral reddish brown patches or linear keratotic papules and plaques that are typically distributed along Blaschko's lines, suggesting cutaneous mosaicism.
+Linear porokeratosis lesions typically develop during infancy or early childhood and may represent a segmental form of DSP.[20, 58] Females are slightly more likely to be affected than males.
+Lesions arise usually as unilateral reddish brown patches or linear keratotic papules and plaques that are typically distributed along the lines of Blaschko, suggesting cutaneous mosaicism.
 Less commonly patients may have bilateral involvement with a generalized or systematized forms.